 The free services initially provided were pregnancy testing, material assistance, and spiritual and emotional counsel.
 Over the years, the services have expanded to include limited obstetrical ultrasound, sexually transmitted disease/infection (STD/STI) testing for men and women, Earn While You Learn parenting classes, birthing classes, and breastfeeding classes.
 The ministry is staffed with approximately 100 volunteers, as well as part-time staff.
 Together, they are responsible for the day-to-day operation and providing the services of the ministry.
 Many volunteers also help to keep the operating costs down.

-The Board of Trustees is comprised of 8 members who have a heart for the unborn and a love for those who are in need of a savior.
+The Board of Trustees comprises community members who have a heart for the unborn and a love for those who are in need of a savior.
 All are residents of the Northwest Ohio four-county area.
 They represent many different walks of life.
 The board is responsible to help give direction and vision to the director and the ministry as a whole.

 The CPC is funded completely by individuals, churches, organizations, and businesses.
 We receive no government funding for the ministry portion of our programs.